DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Then..."

-"We gotta to escape from this other world, right?"
+"We gotta to escape from this false world, right?"

 "I'm not sure if _escape_ is the right word here.
 But we certainly need to return to the world with the history that we remember."